 1.15.
 Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 2

-Score Explanation: As part of the M1 core curriculum at Brown, the course Health Systems Science includes a lecture titled "Planetary Health," which very briefly discusses how a transition to more sustainable plant-based diets can reduce the environmental footprint of agriculture and improve health.
-In a first year lecture titled 'Weight Control: Popular Diets and Other Interventions', the Mediterranean diet is described as moderate-fat plant-based diet that is sustainable.
+Score Explanation: As part of the M1 core curriculum at Brown, the course Health Systems Science includes a lecture titled "Planetary Health," which briefly discusses how a transition to more sustainable plant-based diets can reduce the environmental footprint of agriculture and improve health.
+In a first year lecture titled "Weight Control, Popular Diets and Other Interventions," the Mediterranean and vegetarian diets are described as plant-based diets that are sustainable.
+In the first year 'Introduction to Nutritional Science' lecture, slides covered the link between greenhouse gases and food waste, as well as the environmental impact of agricultural intensification.

 1.16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?
-3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Same Explanation: The Dianotam, Health elective briefly discussed the earboy feetprint of the health
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 point) Score Assigned: 1

 Score Explanation: The Planetary Health elective briefly discussed the carbon footprint of the health care system and recent efforts to quantify the carbon footprint.
 Dr. Kyle Martin spoke to the fact that the healthcare industry is responsible for a large proportion of the United States carbon emissions due to electricity and waste production.
 This highlighted the reciprocal impacts of the healthcare industry on climate change, and the impacts of climate change on healthcare.
+The Anesthesiology Interest Group hosted physicians whose scholarly work traces the link between anesthetic gases and greenhouse gas emissions from healthcare.